 The deep posterior compartment is a surrounded by a sheath which contains the muscles of the lower leg.
 Compartment syndromes arise when a muscle becomes too big for the sheath that surrounds it.

 Posterior compartment syndrome may also be known as posterior shin splints and can be acute or chronic.
 An acute injury will be from an impact or contusion resulting in pain and restricted movement of the ankle.
 A chronic compartment syndrome will cause deep aching pain in the lower leg which comes on during a run, goes away with rest only to return when training resumes.
 There may also be pain when pulling the foot and toes downwards against resistance.
 Sometimes a foot drop is seen with significant weakness lifting the foot when walking.

-An acute compartment syndrome is caused by impact or trauma which causes bleeding within the muscle compartment and therefore swelling.
-Pressure inside the compartment is raised resulting in pain.
+An acute compartment syndrome is caused by impact or trauma which causes bleeding within the muscle compartment.
+The swelling increases pressure inside the compartment resulting in pain.
 A muscle strain can also bleed within a muscle compartment having the same effect.

 Biomechanical factors such as over pronation where the foot rolls in or flattens too much when running can abnormally increase the load on certain muscles making a compartment syndrome more likely.